ylhoony/js-object-oriented-bind-call-apply-this-lab/README.md

 ## Instructions

 In this lab, our *tests* define functions that are then passed through to functions we ask you to write.
-You're functions should not only invoke the functions passed as arguments, but also modify the `this` value of the functions passed through.
+Your functions should not only invoke the functions passed as arguments, but also modify the `this` value of the functions passed through.

 We ask you to write the following functions: